Who is the Cyberlaw Book for?Who is the cyberlaw book for?

 Suitability for these groups of learners and readers

-Below is a general summary of how the book can apply to these groups of readers (remembering that groups are made up of very diverse individuals).
+Below is a general summary of how the book can apply to these groups of readers, remembering that groups are made up of very diverse individuals.

 As above, speed is how you adapt it.
 Within a group of learners, one reader may think "That's obvious, I already know that!" and another thinks "Huh?" and has to read it twice (or come back to it later) for it to sink in.

 • Professionals: The book is well suited for this group.
-Many professional non-lawyers work in areas relating to cyberlaw, and this includes information technology, information security, and compliance professionals, as well as managers, executives, and owners.
+Many professional non-lawyers work in many different areas relating to cyberlaw, and this includes information technology, information security, and compliance professionals, as well as managers, executives, and owners.
 They should understand basics of law, cyberlaw, and technology, so this book works for them.

 • High school learners: Many high school learners are capable of digesting this book.
 It is written simply and clearly.
+Some will find the material and citations intimidating at first glance, but they can get past that easily enough.
+It's got a good intro to law and solid cyberlaw info.

 Adjust your speed (choose your adventure) infographics